Skip to content

 1.2 Scopes with parameters

-If the scope is defined as an URI, such optional parameters can be naturally encoded in the query string:
+For scope values that are URIs, parameters can be encoded in the query string:

 https://scopes.c2id.com/accounts/transfer&dest=org4519

-Tip: When a scope with parameters gets consented, this is typically a one time operation, so therefore the consent should not be persisted (long_lived=false), i.e. kept transient.
+Note, when a scope with parameters is consented to, this is typically a one-time operation.
+Therefore, the consent should not be persisted (long_lived=false), i.e. treated as transient.

-The content of Rich Authorisation Requests (RAR), a recent OAuth 2.0 extension, can also be mapped to or from a URI-encoded scope.
+The content of Rich Authorisation Requests, or RAR (RFC 9396), a recent OAuth 2.0 extension, can be easily mapped to or from a URI-encoded scope.

 For example the RAR parameter